Home > Blog > Translation > DeepL vs Google Translate: Which Is Better? Plus How to Use Them (2024)

 2. Set Up Automatic Translation API (Google Translate or DeepL)

-Next, you need to connect to the translation API of whichever service you want to use.
+Next, you need to set up your site for whichever service you want to use.

 To set this up, go to the Automatic Translation tab in the TranslatePress settings area.
 First, enable automatic translation.
-Then, choose between Google Translate or DeepL according to your preferences.
+Then, choose your preferred translation engine.

-To connect, you’ll need to enter the API key for your chosen service – we have detailed guides on how to access your API key at both services:
+However, if you prefer using the Google Translate or DeepL API, you’ll need to enter the API key for your chosen service – we have detailed guides on how to access your API key for both services:

 Finally, TranslatePress also lets you set a daily translation character limit, which is helpful for controlling your billing.
 If you want to make sure you don’t accidentally spend too much, you can enter a character limit according to your budget: